 Colorado sports betting debuted in May 2020, with Betfred coming online later in the year.
 Betfred Sportsbook has acquired temporary retail and internet sports betting operator licenses from the Colorado Limited Gaming Control Commission and a partnership with Saratoga Black Hawk to be able to operate in the state.

-Pennsylvania sports betting is bustling, so it’s no surprise that Betfred wants to join the action.
-It now has an inroad to do so, thanks to its partnership with Wind Creek Bethlehem.
-The deal could serve as a test case for Betfred to expand its reach into Alabama and Florida, two locations where Wind Creek’s owner, the Poarch Band of Creek Indians, has other properties.
-Betfred Pennsylvania will answer to the Pennsylvania Gaming Control Board as it operates in the Keystone State.
+Pennsylvania sports betting is bustling, so it’s no surprise that Betfred wanted in on the action.
+It debuted in PA thanks to a partnership with Wind Creek Bethlehem.
+The deal might serve as a test case for Betfred to expand its reach into Alabama and Florida, two locations where Wind Creek’s owner, the Poarch Band of Creek Indians, has other properties.
+Betfred Pennsylvania answers to the Pennsylvania Gaming Control Board as it operates in the Keystone State.

 In what states is Betfred active?